kalki/RoboND-Rover-Project/report.md

                 & (((img[:,:,0].astype(np.int32) + img[:,:,1].astype(np.int32)) / __blue) > rock_thresh[1])
 ```

-It returns 3 ndarray for navigatables, obstacles and rocks.
+It returns 3 ndarray for navigable, obstacles and rocks.

-## Notebook Point 2: Created a worldmap ##
+## Notebook Point 2: Created a world map ##
 > Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable
-terrain, obstacles and rock samples into a worldmap.
+terrain, obstacles and rock samples into a world map.
 Run `process_image()` on your test data using the moviepy
 functions provided to create video output of your result.

 ### Method ###